vikzinha/vikzinha/README.md

 </p>
 <h3 align="center">About Me</h3>
  <p>
- 👩‍🎓  I'm a second-year computer science student at UniSalesiano Araçatuba.
+ 👩‍🎓  I'm a computer science graduated at UniSalesiano Araçatuba.
-<br>🐱 I'm 21 y/o, go by she/her pronouns.
+<br>🐱 I'm 22 y/o, go by she/her pronouns.
-<br>💫 I’m a front-end web developer, currently learning UX/UI Design and VueJS.
+<br>💫 I’m a front-end web developer, currently learning Laravel and VueJS.
 <br>⭐ Besides all that I love in my free time i really enjoy watching some animes and playing a few games.
 <br>👩‍💻 Constantly learning.
 In my Github you will find a lot of projects in different Languages, some of them i've made at university.
 But the focus is in Front-end!
  <br> <p align="center"><i>✨(Click on the header to know more!)✨</i></p>